Running a self-hosted GitHub Actions runner on Proxmox LXC

 Hint: Some lines were ellipsized, use -l to show in full.

-Always run as a service
+Run long-lived runners as a service

 Running scripts before/after